-To respect social distancing measures, beginning Monday, March 23rd all classes will be online and access to campus buildings, including the labs, will be restricted.
+In response to social distancing measures, all classes are currently being held remotely and access to campus buildings, including the labs, is restricted.

-The CARES labs will continue to serve students this Fall starting August 24th by providing remote one-click zoom tutoring with NVC tutors
+The CARES labs will continue to serve students by providing remote one-click zoom tutoring with NVC tutors

 Please do not hesitate to contact me via email at firstname.lastname@example.org if you need any assistance.